Using art to fill in gaps of our reconciliation

-Philip Orr declared his great enthusiasm in political history, and his desire in marrying history and theatre together.
+Philip Orr declared his great enthusiasm for political history and his desire to marry history and theatre together.

 He explained the outline of his play, Halfway House, where two women from Belfast trek to Derry by way of the Sperrins, where they must stay over for the night.

 This play takes place in February 1966, and in the pub we learn that one woman has a father who fought in the Somme, while the other’s father took part in the Easter Rising.